alybun/macless-haystack-flipper/README.md

 docker network create mh-network
 ```

-2. Create a working directory and make a file inside called "docker-compose.yml" with these contents:
+2. Create a working directory and make a file inside called "docker-compose.yml" with these contents

 ```docker-compose.yml
 version: '3'